BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Making an image-CNN-based model perform on general audio task benchmark

 \section{Making an image-CNN-based model perform on general audio task benchmark}

-To further elaborate on our encoder design described in Section \ref{sec:byola-encoder}, we discuss what makes a CNN model perform well on our benchmark using image-CNN-based architecture as an example.
-We use 18-layer ResNet\cite{resnet} from image-CNNs, and we change its input channels from three to one, and remove the FC layer.
+To further elaborate on our encoder design described in Section \ref{sec:byola-encoder}, we discuss what makes a CNN model perform well on various tasks in our benchmark using an image-CNN-based architecture as an example.
+We use a ResNet-18\cite{resnet} from image-CNNs, and we change its input channels from three to one and remove the FC layer.
 Then the modified version, named ResNet-like, accepts batch input with a shape [(B)atch, 1, (F)requency, (T)ime frame], and outputs [B, 512], 512-d embeddings.

 We made two improved versions based on the ResNet-like.
 One is 'ResNet-like (ReGP)', where a ResNet-like replaces global pooling (Replacement of Global Pooling; ReGP).
 The other is 'ResNet-like (ReGP + Narrow RF)', which is a ResNet-like (ReGP) with a modification so that the receptive field (RF) becomes narrower.